ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 {: style="text-align: center; margin: 1.5em"}

-However, we'll make few tiny changes:
+However, we'll make a few tiny adjustments:

 * **We'll replace the simple convolutional neural network with a generative adversarial network.** This allows the creation of more distinct visual parts